DavidSchinazi/masque-drafts/draft-schinazi-httpbis-transport-auth.md

 {:numbered="false"}

 The authors would like to thank many members of the IETF community, as this document is the fruit of many hallway conversations.
+Using the OID for the signature and HMAC algorithms was inspired by Signature Authentication in IKEv2 {{?RFC7427}}.